 In order for credit models to combine the credit inquiries, all credit inquiries must be made within a 15-45 day time frame.
 (Older models give you 15 days; newer models give you 45 days.
 As of today most Mortgage loans still use the older models).

 All credit inquiries must be for the same loan amount.
 (Make sure to be consistent with the information you provide to the banks.)

 It is only combined when applying for a mortgage or auto loan and not a credit card.
 Credit card inquiries never combine, even though you’re applying for all credit cards the same day and even if they are all from the same bank.
-(I do want to point out that Amex will only make one credit inquiry per day so applying for a few Amex credit cards in one day will only result in one credit inquiry).
+(Some credit card issuers will only pull your credit once per day.
+More details here).

 30 Day Grace Period

 A credit inquiry resulting from a mortgage or Auto loan will not affect your credit for the first 30 days after the inquiry was done.
 This is true even on the older scoring models which only give you 15 days for rate shopping.

 Wishing you a lot of success in finding the best interest rate!